 All unplanned C-sections are eligible for coverage once waiting periods have been met.

 5. How is this different from other pet insurance company’s breeding programs?

-Other pet health insurance providers offer ‘breeder programs’ but these programs do not insure the breeding pet.
-These programs are a way for breeders to send their puppies and kittens home with dog and cat insurance.
+Other pet insurance providers offer ‘breeder programs’ but these programs do not insure the breeding pet.
+These programs are a way for breeders to send their puppies and kittens home with dog and cat insurance - Trupanion also has a breeder program like this.
 And while other providers may claim to cover breeding pets, no other company covers conditions related to pets being intact, including complications from pregnancy and whelping.
-We are first in the industry to offer this type of coverage.
+We are the first in the industry to offer this type of coverage.